 Walter Alvarado is currently the General Manager for Manhattan Electric Construction.
 His team plans, directs, and controls the construction and maintenance of Manhattan’s electric distribution system in a safe and efficient manner.
 Mr. Alvarado also directs restoration efforts during system emergencies; he served as Incident Commander and was responsible for the restoration of power to lower Manhattan after Super Storm Sandy in 2012.
 He’s held positions of increasing responsibility within Con Edison including: Chief District Operator and Associate Chief District Operator in System Operations; Section Manager of electric training in Human Resources; Section Manager of environmental operations in Brooklyn Queens Electric.

-Mr. Alvarado holds a Bachelor of Science in Mechanical Engineering and a Master of Science in Computer Science from NYU Polytechnic School of Engineering.
+Mr. Alvarado holds a Bachelor of Science in Mechanical Engineering and a Master of Science in Computer Science from NYU Tandon School of Engineering.
 He has attended advanced executive management training from Columbia Business School as well as advanced professional programs offered by Gas Technology Institute and Power Technologies Incorporated.

 John Artise is the founder of The Leader’s Strategist and has spent more than thirty years in the field of Human Capital Management.
 He specializes in authentic Leadership Coaching, Entrepreneurship, Business Development, and Executive Search.
 Having worked with scores of Trusted Advisors, Business Analysts, and C-suite executives, John has been a proactive agent in both their business and professional growth.